RollingSea/ms1-tour-company/README.md

 - Ran code through [W3C Validator](https://validator.w3.org/)
    - received error for main image button wrapped in an a tag.
 Resolved this by turning the button tag into an a tag and adding the href link and keeping the button classes for styling.
    - Also had a stray closing div tag and i tag.
 Which I removed.
-   - got an warning on all my comments in html for using too many hyphens.
-Removed excess hyphens.
+   - Got a warning on all my comments in html for using too many hyphens.
+Removed excess hyphens from all comments.
+   - Using the boostrap form components came up with an error of duplicate use of #exampleFormControlInput1 troughout the forms.
+Fixed the issue by removing the id altogether and it seems to have worked.

 ### Deployment to Github Pages